On Borel subalgebras of quantum groups: Introduction

-Our second motivation is that the definition of a Borel subalgebra $C$ allows us to repeat the standard construction of Verma modules, namely inducing up a one-dimensional representation of $C$ to a representation of $U_q(\g)$.
-Our new Borel subalgebras lead to new families of quantum group representations, in which typically the Cartan part acts non-diagonalizably, but which otherwise share many features of usual Verma modules, for example having the finite-dimensional irreducible modules as quotients.
-For $\sl_2$, these new modules have already appeared as operator-theoretic construction \cite{Schm96} and in Liouville theory \cite{Tesch01} Sec.
-19. On the other hand, Futorny, Cox and collaborators, starting \cite{Fut94, Cox94} have studied non-standard Borel subalgebras of affine Lie algebras; it is conceivable that our construction is related to this construction via Kazhdan-Lusztig correspondence.\\
+\enlargethispage{1cm} Our second motivation is that the definition of a Borel subalgebra $C$ allows us to repeat the standard construction of Verma modules, namely inducing a one-dimensional representation of $C$ to a representation of $U_q(\g)$.
+Our new Borel subalgebras lead to new families of quantum group representations, in which typically the Cartan part acts non-diagonalizable, but which otherwise share many features of usual Verma modules, for example having the finite-dimensional irreducible modules as quotients.
+For $\sl_2$, such modules seem to have already appeared as operator-theoretic construction \cite{Schm96} and in Liouville theory \cite[Sec.
+19]{Tesch01}.
+On the other hand, Futorny, Cox and collaborators, starting with \cite{Fut94,Cox94}, have studied non-standard Borel subalgebras of affine Lie algebras; it is conceivable that our construction is related to this construction via Kazhdan-Lusztig correspondence.
+Third, our non-standard Borel subalgebras suggest non-standard free field realizations in logarithmic conformal field theory \cite[Rem.
+2.11]{CLR23}. \\

-The goal of this article is to initiate the study of these Borel subalgebras.
-For one, by constructing examples and give complete classifications for $\g=\sl_2,\sl_3$.
-Conceptually, we introduce structural tools and conjecture a general formula for Borel subalgebras, which may or may not be exhaustive.
+The goal of the present article is to initiate the systematic study of Borel subalgebras of quantum groups.
+For one, we construct families of examples and give complete classifications for $\g=\sl_2,\sl_3$.
+Conceptually, we introduce structural tools and conjecture a general formula for triangular Borel subalgebras.
 We can prove parts of this conjecture and check it in further examples.
-Moreover we prove general properties of the induced modules and construct then in example classes. \\
+Moreover, we prove some general properties of the induced modules and construct them in example classes. \\

-As a main structural tool for both questions, we propose to study the graded algebra $\gr(C)$ of a general coideal subalgebra $C$.
-For a coideal subalgebra $C$ in $U_q^+(\g)$, which where classified in \cite{HK11b} as character-shifts, we give for $\gr(C)$ a conjectural formula \hyperref[conj_A]{(Conjecture A)}, which may be of independent interest and which also implies a formula for $\gr(C)$ for triangular $C$ in $U_q(\g)$.
-As a main result, we prove Conjecture A for all classical Lie algebras, i.e., for type $A_n,B_n,C_n,D_n$.\\
+As a main structural tool for both questions, we propose to study for a general right coideal subalgebra $C$ the associated graded algebra $\gr(C)$, henceforth referred to as the \emph{graded algebra}, which is again a coideal subalgebra.
+The coideal subalgebras $C$ in $U_q^{\geq 0}(\g)$ were classified in \cite{HK11b} as character shifts of graded coideal subalgebras.
+We propose as \hyperref[conj_A]{Conjecture A$\,$} a conjectural formula for the associated graded coideal subalgebra $\gr(C)$, which may be of independent interest.
+This also implies a formula for $\gr(C)$ for right coideal subalgebras $C$ in $U_q(\g)$ with a triangular decomposition.
+We prove some statements that give strong evidence for Conjecture A and prove it in many cases, in particular in all cases for type $A_n$.\\